zhiyong-ft/mbed-os/connectivity/netsocket/tests/TESTS/netsocket/README.md

 cd ..
 ```

-Also, building socket test cases requires a special macro to enable all tests, so create an `mbed_app.json` file with the following content at minimum:
+To configure the echo server to a non-default IP and port, you can create an mbed_app.json with the following content:

 ```
 {